 This unique programme is designed to advance your career as a solo practitioner, an entrepreneur or a member of a larger organisation within the creative economy.
-During the 12-month programme, you will:
+During the programme, you will:

 Degree earned: Master of Science in Management and Entrepreneurship in the Creative Economy (Audencia); certificate (GSA)

 Credits awarded for the MSc programme: 90 ECTS credits

 MSc Duration: Classes from September to May followed by a 4 to 6 month internship or professional mission

 Pre-MSc Gateway Duration: 2 semesters

 Your programme combines the design approaches and studio (project-based) teaching methods of The Glasgow School of Art (GSA) with the internationally recognised, innovative, collaborative and responsible business education of Audencia Business School.
 The programme includes:

 If you have a 4-year bachelor’s degree, you can skip this stage and dive into your core MSc programme.

 If you have a 3-year bachelor’s degree, you will have to validate the 60 ECTS Pre-MSc programme before entry into your chosen MSc programme.
 The Pre-MSc programme offers two tracks:

 For those with a 3-year bachelor’s degree in a non-business field, the Pre-MSc is the opportunity to gain a solid understanding of the foundational principles of management, improve your soft skills, learn how to work in multicultural teams and acquire knowledge on latest business innovations.